Alton, Hampshire: Education

 Alton lies approximately midway between the University of Winchester and the University of Surrey at Guildford but its nearest University campus is the University for the Creative Arts in Farnham.
 It is home to Treloar's, an independent educational establishment founded in 1907 by Sir William Purdie Treloar, Lord Mayor of London, to provide education for young people with physical disabilities.
 Treloar's now runs Treloar School and College, a provision of education for pupils aged from 2–25 with physical and learning difficulties in Holybourne.
-Treloar's provides specialist facilities, therapy and medical care to enable pupils to achieve their academic potential and develop their confidence and independence.
-Former pupils include comedian and actor Spike Breakwell, actress Julie Fernandez, mouth and foot painting artist Tom Yendell.

-The State secondary schools in Alton are Eggar's School (formerly the Grammar School), and Amery Hill School.
-There is an independent Catholic day school, Alton School (formerly Alton Convent School), which educates boys and girls from 6 months to 18 years old.
+The state secondary schools in Alton are Eggar's School (formerly the Grammar School), and Amery Hill School.
 Sixth-form education is provided by Alton College, which has gained outstanding inspection reports from Ofsted.

+Until 2024, there was an independent Catholic day school, Alton School (formerly Alton Convent School), which educated boys and girls from 6 months to 18 years old.
+The school was closed due to a 'continued decline in pupil numbers' and a ‘combination of adverse political and economic factors’.

 Transport

 Alton station is on the National Rail network at the end of the Alton line with a service to London Waterloo.

 Alton railway station is the terminus for the Watercress Line, formerly the Mid Hants Railway, a restored steam railway running between Alton and New Alresford, so called because it used to be used to transport fresh watercress to London.
-The Watercress Line is now a charity largely operated by volunteers, and best known for its events such as Steam Illuminations, War on the Line and Day Out With Thomas featuring Thomas The Tank Engine.
+The Watercress Line is now a charity largely operated by volunteers, and best known for its events such as Steam Illuminations, War on the Line and Day Out With Thomas featuring Thomas the Tank Engine.

 The origins of the Watercress Line date back to 1861, the year in which Parliament granted consent for what was then known as the 'Alton, Alresford and Winchester Railway'.
 Four years later the Mid Hants Railway opened, and the train service continued until the line was closed in 1973.
 Then in 1977 the line was partially re-opened, in 1983 it was extended further, and in 1985 it was re-opened as far as Alton to connect with the mainline London service.

-Alton used to be a railway junction.
+Alton was previously the site of a railway junction at Butts Junction.
 As well as the Mid-Hants Railway, from 1903 to 1955 the Meon Valley Railway ran from Alton down the Meon Valley to join the Eastleigh to Fareham line at Fareham.
-The Basingstoke and Alton Light Railway ran north to Basingstoke.
+The Basingstoke & Alton Light Railway ran north to Basingstoke.

-In 2015 some passenger buses in the Alton area were operated by Stagecoach South.
+Buses in Alton are operated by Stagecoach South.
+These buses include, 64 to Winchester (via Four Marks, Ropley, Bishop’s Sutton, New Alresford and Science Centre), 65 to Guildford (via Bentley and Farnham), 13 to Basingstoke or Whitehill (this route is via Alton, it also includes Odiham and Hook if going towards Basingstoke) and 38 to Petersfield (via Chawton, Selborne, Greatham and Liss).